TedTschopp/tedt.org/_posts/Drafts/2023-10-29-Moonwalking-Through-the-Apocalypse.md

 **Special Abilities**:

-1. **Beat Resonance**: Disrupts magical abilities for 1 round.
+1. **Beat Resonance**: Disrupts mutant and magical abilities for 1 round.
 Will save to resist.

 2. **Color Phase**: Changes its color, forcing players to adapt their attack methods.